Sysnomid/sysnomid.com/posts/answer.md

 A bolt of lightning from "a cloudless sky" strikes Dwar Ev down, leaving the supercomputer on."

 ## My Thoughts
-Frederic Brown was a master at effectively using one to three pages to convey a theme that would stay in your mind longer after the time it took to read the story.
+Fredric Brown was a master at effectively using one to three pages to convey a theme that would stay in your mind longer after the time it took to read the story.

 In "Answer", Brown does exactly this, and perfectly encompasses mankind's fears about advancing technology.
 How long can we keep up technology, until it becomes our undoing?